-Performance measures should be carefully selected and should relate to the specific business/industry in which the company operates and, especially, the key value drivers of the company's business.
-As with short-term incentive plans, the basis for any adjustments to metrics or results should be clearly explained.
+Performance measures should be carefully selected and should relate to the specific business/industry in which the company operates and, especially, to the key value drivers of the company's business.
+As with short-term incentive plans, the basis for any adjustments to metrics or results should be clearly explained, as should any use of upward discretion and any significant changes to the performance program structure.

 While cognizant of the inherent complexity of certain performance metrics, Glass Lewis generally believes that measuring a company's performance with multiple metrics serves to provide a more complete picture of the company's performance than a single metric; further, reliance on just one metric may focus too much management attention on a single target and is therefore more susceptible to manipulation.
 When utilized for relative measurements, external benchmarks such as a sector index or peer group should be disclosed and transparent.
 The rationale behind the selection of a specific index or peer group should also be disclosed.
-Internal benchmarks should also be disclosed and transparent, unless a cogent case for confidentiality is made and fully explained.
+Internal performance benchmarks should also be disclosed and transparent, unless a cogent case for confidentiality is made and fully explained.
 Similarly, actual performance and vesting levels for previous grants earned during the fiscal year should be disclosed.

-We also believe shareholders should evaluate the relative success of a company's compensation programs, particularly with regard to existing equity-based incentive plans, in linking pay and performance when evaluating new LTI plans to determine the impact of additional stock awards.
+We also believe shareholders should evaluate the relative success of a company's compensation programs, particularly with regard to existing equity-based incentive plans, in linking pay and performance when evaluating potential changes to LTI plans and determining the impact of additional stock awards.
 We will therefore review the company's pay-for-performance grade (see below for more information) and specifically the proportion of total compensation that is stock-based.